dmachard/go-dnscollector/doc/configuration.md

 }
 ```

-### Build-in Webserver
+### REST API

-Build-in webserver to retrieve somes statistics like top domains, clients and more...
+Build-in webserver with REST API to retrieve somes statistics like top domains, clients and more...
 Basic authentication supported.

 ```yaml